FolkertVanVerseveld/aoe/BUGS.md

 ## Known issues

 All issues have varying degrees of badness.
-An issue may have a workaround, but depends on the symptoms and the source of the issue.
+An issue may have a workaround, but it depends on the symptoms and the source of the issue.

 Symptom                  | Cause                                     | Solution
 -------------------------|-------------------------------------------|-------------------------------------------------------
-Ugly user interface font | The original game font could not be found | No workaround at the moment "                        | Or: rendered font looks misplaced         | " No music                 | The CD-ROM audio partition is not mounted | Open the directory in your filebrowser to automount it Cannot patch DRS bitmap  | The bitmap header is also included        | Strip the header manually
+No music                 | The CD-ROM audio partition is not mounted | Open the directory in your filebrowser to automount it Cannot patch DRS bitmap  | The bitmap header is also included        | Strip the header manually